Benin Punitive Expedition

 Sir Reginald Bacon wrote a very detailed account of the expedition in his book Benin City of Blood.

 The language used in the book was very condescending of other races and cultures that were not English.
-This was acceptable at the time the book was written.
-Fantastic claims were also made which can now be challenged with our increased knowledge of science.
+The book also contained many inaccuracies.
+Fantastic claims were made which can now be challenged with our increased knowledge of science.
+Read an example here --->

 Acting Consul-General Phillips would not take no for an answer not to visit the king.